embedworkflow/embed-workflow-demos/intermediary/ai-content-router/README.md

 ![AI Content Router Banner](media/ai-content-router-banner.png)

-**Intermediary Demo Level** - Advanced workflow concepts such as conditional logic, which gives artificial intelligence, and multi-channel routing are used.
+**Intermediary Demo Level** - Learn conditional logic, AI integration, and multi-channel routing.

-This demo demonstrates Embed Workflow implementation for smart content creation and delivery.
-Create robust, type-aware workflows that automatically send your content to the right channels based on your business needs.
+Generate AI-powered content and route it to the right channels.
+Build workflows that understand content types and deliver them where you need.

 ## Table of Contents